QNetITQ/WaveFox/.github/ISSUE_TEMPLATE/bug_report.md

   - [ ] Release
   - [ ] ESR 128
   - [ ] ESR 115
-  - If you made any changes to the style, such as adding third-party styles, please indicate which ones in additional context
+  - If you made any changes to the style, such as adding third-party styles, please indicate which ones in additional information section

-**Additional context**
+**Additional information**
-Add any other context about the problem here.
+Add any other information about the problem here.